childsb/git-tools/README.md

 # git-tools
-Tools for using git / github / golang
+This repo contains tools for using github and golang

 # clone-fork.sh
 This is a tool for cloning forks and adding the correct parent as upstream.
-It also supports cloning into $GOPATH if the project is golang.
+It also supports cloning into $GOPATH if the project is go written in go.
+Personally I use GOPATH=/opt/go, but i assume everyone does it differently.

 ```
 Usage: ./clone-fork.sh git://github.com/childsb/kubernetes.git [OPTION]...